 Is this surprising?
 Well, chocolate contains the chemical phenylethylamine (PEA), a stimulant that releases the same mood-altering endorphins that flood our bodies during sex and are responsible for the excitement we feel when we’re attracted to someone, so perhaps not.

-This exercise is a favorite of our YinOva massage therapist Nicole Kruck.
-I sometimes call it “the chocolate bite meditation,” though it can be done just as well with a piece of fresh ripe fruit.
+I sometimes call this sexercise “the chocolate bite meditation” though it can be done just as well with a piece of fresh ripe fruit.
 It is a classic practice of mindfulness.
 The point here is to tune into all your senses with the goal of intensifying pleasure—an excellent skill to employ when having sex!

 Choose a small piece of chocolate, and sit quietly with it for a few minutes.
 Take a good look at the chocolate.
 Describe it to yourself.
 Light or dark?
 Smooth or rough?
 Even or uneven?
 Now close your eyes.
 Hold the chocolate, touch it, and notice how it feels—the texture and shape.
 Bring it to your nose and notice how it smells.
 You can even listen to the chocolate as you break or bite off a piece.

 Bring the chocolate to your lips and slowly take a small bite.
 Allow the chocolate to linger on your tongue, blossoming in your mouth, before swallowing or taking another bite.
 Notice not only the taste and the smell but also the feeling in your mouth as the texture shifts.
 Let your senses speak to you.